-I am a PhD candidate in economics at the University of British Columbia.I am deeply passionate about advancing economic knowledge through rigorous empirical and theoretical research.
-My research has focused on three main areas: (i) capital regulation in the property insurance market, (ii) the interaction between insurance and labor markets, and (iii) market competition and its environmental impacts.
+I am a PhD candidate in economics at the University of British Columbia.
+I am deeply passionate about advancing economic knowledge through rigorous empirical and theoretical research.
+My research has focused on three main areas: (i) capital regulation in the property insurance market, (ii) the interaction between insurance, labor markets, and health care sector, and (iii) market competition and its environmental impacts.

-I expect to complete my Ph.D. in Spring 2026 and will be available for interviews during the 2025–2026 academic job market.
+I expect to complete my Ph.D. in 2026 and will be available for interviews during the 2025–2026 academic job market.

 PhD in Economics, 2020-2026